andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

   - UserDefaults

 ---
-We&#8217;ve all been there.
-Do a search on the topic of &#8220;saving data in iOS&#8221; and you&#8217;ll get _dozens_ of search results mentioning at least six different frameworks and platforms, and a month’s worth of reading.
+We've all been there.
+Do a search on the topic of &#8220;saving data in iOS&#8221; and you'll get _dozens_ of search results mentioning at least six different frameworks and platforms, and a month’s worth of reading.

-Wouldn&#8217;t it be nice to distill the possibilities down into _just what you need_ in order to start down a path for persisting data in your app?
+Wouldn't it be nice to distill the possibilities down into _just what you need_ in order to start down a path for persisting data in your app?

 &#8220;[iOS Data Persistence: The Big Picture][1]&#8221; will be worth the hour of your time.